exaspace/async-log4j-jdbc/README.md

 (an outage is defined as any time that the JDBC insert throws an exception) and then attempts to reconnect periodically, at which point logging will continue.
 A connection is opened and held open while the appender is managed by the log4j system.
 The log event is inserted to the database via a prepared statement.

-### See a demo!

-Clone this repo then:

-    # Start a database server.
-The demo app will create a table "applog".

-    $ docker run --name postgres -p 5432:5432 postgres

-    # By default the log4j config connects to a host called 'postgres' so
-    # either add that entry to your /etc/hosts (i.e. probably localhost or the
-    # address of your docker machine).
-Alternatively, modify the hostname directly in the log4j props file.

-    # Run the demo app which configures log4j via "src/test/resources/demo/postgres/log4j.properties"
-    # and then goes into a loop calling logger.info() 10 times per second

-    $ ./gradlew -Pdatabase=postgres demo

-This runs the `org.exaspace.log4jq.demo.Demo` application which just repeatedly calls logger.info().
-You should see that application log messages are being inserted into the database (in this case, a table called "applog").
-To see the count of messages:

-    $ psql -h postgres -U postgres -d postgres -c 'select count(*) from applog'

-Or if you don't have `psql` installed on your machine, you can run psql from a docker container:

-    $ docker run --rm --link postgres -it postgres psql -h postgres -U postgres \
-                  -d postgres -c 'select count(*) from applog'

-Then try

-    $ docker stop postgres
-    # ... observe messages being buffered to memory while the database is down

-    $ docker start postgres
-    # ...observe the memory buffered messages being rapidly inserted to the database when it comes back up

-### Design

-* application thread calling any logging method will hand off the log event immediately
-* a memory queue is used to buffer log events (`java.util.concurrent.BlockingDeque`)
-* log events are written to the database in the background
-* a single writer background thread is used (avoids further locking and gives highest write throughput)
-* automatically re-connects at a throttled rate if the database is disconnected (or on any form of SQL exception)
-* outputs warning messages if number of messages in the queue exceeds your configured warning threshold
-* outputs warning messages if the queue is full
-* configurable drain time once the application shuts down

 ### Usage